140mm Fans for Talon

 - a bit of PWM noise at low rpm; low-pitched, not annoying

 - actual thickness 30.2mm - WILL NEED 50mm BOLTS!
 Will fit finger guard.
+See the Talon Options page.

 Share